dmaulikr/kort-reloaded/README.md

 # Kort Reloaded
-This is a new frontend implementation of Kort.
-Kort as we know it is still available on http://play.kort.ch.
+This is a new frontend implementation of Kort (Attention: This code is not yet even beta...
+Contact us if you want to collaborate).
+The well known Kort Game as we know it is still available on http://play.kort.ch.
 But meanwhile, the web app only works in Firefox.

 The goal of this project is to provide a native app for Android as well as iOS keeping the functionality basically the same.